tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 git merge origin/main
 ```

 The conflicts still require engineering judgment.
-But the original commits remain intact, dependent branches are not automatically rewritten, and the integration attempt can be reviewed or abandoned.
+But the original commits remain intact, dependent branches are not automatically rewritten, and the attempt can be reviewed or abandoned.

-For an isolated hotfix, creating a fresh branch from current `main` and cherry-picking only the relevant commit may be safer than rebasing the entire stack.
+For an isolated hotfix, cherry-picking onto a fresh branch from current `main` may be safer than rebasing the entire stack.
 When a rebase begins producing suspicious conflicts, abort it:

 ```bash
 git rebase --abort
 ```

-A useful default guide is:

 | Situation | Safer default |
 |---|---|